Letter from the Editor: Collaborative thinking and shared learning is key to developing IT and security in our industry

 Make sure you book your place and join me at the Hilton Bankside London, I look forward to meeting you.

 Tara Nolan, Editor, International Airport Review

-Airport crisis management, Aviation technology, Big data, Biometrics, Cyber security, Information technology (IT), New technologies, Passenger experience & seamless travel, Recruitment & training, Safety, Security, Terminal operations
+Airport crisis management, Big data, Biometrics, Cyber-security, Information technology (IT), New technologies, Passenger experience and seamless travel, Recruitment and training, Safety, Security, Terminal operations